MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/maintain-workplace-analytics.md

 ## Set up meeting exclusions

  * **Task**: Create custom meeting exclusion rules to remove meetings from analysis.
  * **Frequency**: As needed.
-Create these rules to exclude meetings that might skew your data, or to exclude meetings to promote data privacy.
+Create these rules to exclude meetings that might skew your data.

 [Meeting exclusion rules in Workplace Analytics](../tutorials/meeting-exclusions-intro.md)